Time Efficiency for Creatives (17 time management styles)

 • I helps you avoid doing things you don’t actually want to do (which is a waste of time)

-So the next time you’re plagued with an invite or creative opportunity, just ask yourself one simple question:
+So the next time you’re plagued with an invite, a personal task or a creative opportunity, ask yourself one simple question:

 Self time management means planing for and scheduling uninterrupted, zero-guilt you time.

-So while workflows and optimizing creativity is all well and good, I also like to schedule in pre-planned nothingness.
+While workflows and optimizing for creativity is all well and good, don’t forget to schedule in some time for nothing.
+I mean, we’re not robots, right?

-So relax, refresh and recoup.
-It’s essential for creative self care, more clarity and better time efficiency.
+And it’s essential for creative self care, more clarity and, yes, better time efficiency.

 quin